CICE-Consortium/Icepack/doc/source/user_guide/ug_implementation.rst

 of icepack\_ and all driver files are prefixed with icedrv\_*.

 **LICENSE.pdf**
-  license and policy for using and sharing the code
+  license for using and sharing the code

 **DistributionPolicy.pdf**
-  license and policy for using and sharing the code
+  policy for using and sharing the code

 **README.md**
   basic information and pointers

 **columnphysics/**
-   directory for columnphysics source code, see :ref:`dev_colphys`
+  columnphysics source code, see :ref:`dev_colphys`

 **configuration/scripts/**
-   directory of support scripts, see :ref:`dev_scripts`
+  support scripts, see :ref:`dev_scripts`

 **configuration/driver/**
-   directory of icepack driver code, see :ref:`dev_driver`
+  icepack driver code, see :ref:`dev_driver`

 **doc/**
   documentation

 **icepack.setup**
   main icepack script for creating cases